JacobDemory/BillSplitCalculator/README.md

 # Bill Splitting Calculator

-A simple yet powerful Python tool to split restaurant bills among friends, including tip calculations.
-Perfect for quick and accurate bill splitting without the hassle!
+A powerful Python tool to split restaurant bills among friends with customizable options.
+Calculate tips, assign amounts to named individuals, and save results effortlessly!

 ---

 ## Features
+Latest change is in **bold**
 - Calculates the total bill with tip included
-- Splits the amount evenly among a specified number of people
+- Supports **even splitting** or **uneven splitting with custom amounts for some, remainder split evenly**
+- Tracks amounts owed by **named individuals**
-- **Optional rounding of per-person amounts (up to nearest dollar or cent)**
+- Optional rounding of per-person amounts (no rounding, nearest cent, or up to nearest dollar)
-- Handles invalid inputs with clear error messages
+- **Adjusts the last person’s amount to ensure the total matches the bill, with adjustment noted only when necessary**
+- Saves bill breakdowns to a text file
+- Reprompts for input on errors instead of crashing, making it typo-friendly
 - Offers a replay option to calculate multiple bills in one session
 - Clean, formatted output for easy reading